Kareem-negm/Arduino/README.md

 # Arduino
-collection of projects of arduino
+This is a collection of some Arduino specials that are very useful for beginners